WongMJ820/XXX/README.md

 ## License

-Built for the UM Hackathon 2026.
+Built for the UM Hackathon 2026 by XXX.